 As we all strive towards sanctification, our heart is endlessly entranced by a dance between the divine and the carnal.
-More often than not, when it comes to dating and intimacy, the fragility and deceit of our heart leads to actions that are bound by biological compulsions rather than biblical principles.
+More often than not, when it comes to dating and intimacy, the fragility and deceit of our heart lead to actions that are bound by biological compulsions rather than biblical principles.

-Surrounded by a culture that tells us that physical and sexual attraction is most important to sustaining relationships, we can be charmed by the physical.
+Surrounded by a culture that tells us that sexual attraction is most important to sustaining relationships, we can be charmed by the physical.
 We allow the person’s presentation, personality, and power to make us feel cherished and approved take centre stage.
 Character and godliness are simply traits that are an afterthought, playing minor roles in the relationship.

 Deep down, I knew that God had given me specific words about the person I would eventually marry.
 In addition, I could expound on how marriage should mirror the relationship between Jesus and His bride.
 Yet, instead of patiently waiting for God to “open my eyes” to the right person, I tried to conjure things out of my own strength, and allowed my feeble heart to be swayed by physical and emotional attraction.
 An un-surrendered heart led me to stray from His will.

 In the past one-and-a-half years, God has taken me on an enlightening season of correction.
 He has constantly called out the depravity of my heart and its motivations, reminding me that while man has a tendency to look at the “outward appearance,” He is more concerned with the inside (1 Samuel 16:7).
 He exposed the superficiality of my criteria in my ideal partner and challenged me to dig beneath the surface of man.
-His words espoused Proverbs 31:30 (ESV): “Charm is deceitful, and beauty is vain…” As part of a reportedly visually-inclined gender, God was intentional in teaching me about the vacuity of charm and flattery and the vanity of beauty.
+His words espoused Proverbs 31:30 (ESV): “Charm is deceitful, and beauty is vain…” As part of a reportedly visually-inclined gender, God was intentional in teaching me about the vacuity of charm, flattery, and the vanity of beauty.

 Mid-way through this journey of pruning and grafting, I’ve come to realise that we frequently look for intimacy in our lives and not clarity for our lives.
 Proverbs 19:2 (ESV) warns us, “Desire without knowledge is not good, and whoever makes haste with his feet misses his way.”
 The race for romance — especially among close friends — might lead us to date only because we’re lonely and long to escape the unhappiness, leaving us to find satisfaction and significance in our better half.